YtenSoftware/Nety/sphinx-doc/tutorial.rst

 ================================================
-:class:`~ciscoconfparse.CiscoConfParse` Tutorial
+:class:`~nety.CiscoConfParse` Tutorial
 ================================================

-This is a brief tutorial which will cover the features that most :class:`~ciscoconfparse.CiscoConfParse` users care about.
+This is a brief tutorial which will cover the features that most :class:`~nety.CiscoConfParse` users care about.
 We make a couple of assumptions throughout this tutorial...

 - You already know a scripting language like Python or Perl